HayMax advice: Gardening with allergies

 4. Keep out pests and weeds organically

-Gate crashing weeds will often turn into great pollen producers, so keeping the weeds down should keep the sneezing down, too.
+Invasive weeds will often turn into great pollen producers, so keeping on top of their management in your garden should help reduce sneezing, too.

 5. Choose your timing and planting spots carefully

 Pollen is out in force in the mornings and the evenings, so it’s best not to do your gardening at these times.

 And, if you do choose to grow plants that produce lots of pollen, keep them away from the house, or at least away from windows, doorways, and ‘high traffic’ parts of your garden to reduce allergic reactions.

 Finally, before you go out in the garden, put on some HayMax organic allergen barrier balm, to trap the pollen before it gets into your body.
 Less pollen, less sneezing.

 Hopefully these tips will help you start your own low allergy organic garden - that you’ll be able to enjoy with fewer sneezes!